tscreven/LLM-MedSum/README.md

 Training occurs in `SK-Tuning_Full-Finetuning.ipynb` (SK Tuning and Full Finetuning approaches are in this notebook) and `LoRA.ipynb`.
 Our recommendation would be to use a GPU to ensure a faster training process.

+Brief descriptions of the model adaptation files file are as followed:
+`LoRA.ipynb` - Fine tuning approach which freezes the main model and inserts new layers, called low rank adaptors into the attention layers.
+`SK-Tuning_Full-Finetuning.ipynb` - Contains both the semantic knowledge fine tuning and fully finetuning approaches.
+Full fine tuning involves training all of the 220 million parameters that are there in T5-base.
+Semantic Knowlege tuning's training is less expensive as a small amount virtual prompt embeddings is trained.
+Here, that is 20 virtual tokens.

 ## ModelResults.ipynb
 Generates token and semantic similarity scores for model results.
 Creates tables and graphs displaying effectiveness of baseline and fine-tuning/adaptation techniques.